CodePushGo/website/src/content/blog/en/how-chinas-data-laws-impact-app-store-submissions.md

 -   **Flexible hosting options**, whether cloud-based or self-hosted
 -   **Privacy-focused analytics** for better insights without compromising user data

-> "The community needed this and @Capgo is doing something really important!" - Lincoln Baxter [\[1\]](https://capgo.app/)
+> "The community needed this and @CodePushGo is doing something really important!" - Lincoln Baxter [\[1\]](https://capgo.app/)

 As these tools become more integrated with development platforms, they are expected to make regulatory compliance more manageable while keeping update cycles efficient.

 ## Conclusion

 Navigating China's data regulations while maintaining global app functionality is no small feat.
 Developers face the dual challenge of adhering to strict local data laws and delivering updates quickly.
-Tools like Capgo simplify this process by streamlining updates and helping ensure compliance with these complex requirements.
+Tools like CodePushGo simplify this process by streamlining updates and helping ensure compliance with these complex requirements.

 Modern solutions now enable developers to strike a balance between meeting regulatory demands and achieving operational efficiency.
-Capgo, for instance, has shown how compliance efforts can align with the need for smooth global distribution, proving that the right tools can make a big difference.
+CodePushGo, for instance, has shown how compliance efforts can align with the need for smooth global distribution, proving that the right tools can make a big difference.

 As China's data protection rules continue to shift, it's essential for developers to focus on tools that combine security and adaptability.
 Features like end-to-end encryption, flexible hosting setups, and fast deployment options are key to meeting both regulatory standards and the expectations of a global audience.